rjdudley/CodeLabs-IoTDev/Module2-IntroAzureIoT/README.md

 <a name="Ex2Task2"></a>
 #### Task 2 - Creating a Stream Analytics Job ####
 Before the information can be consumed (for instance using **Power BI**), it must be processed by a **Stream Analytics Job**.
 To do so, an input for that job must be provided.
-As the Raspberry devices are sending information to an IoT Hub, we'll use these as the input for the job.
+As the simulated devices are sending information to an IoT Hub, we'll use these as the input for the job.

 > **Note:** You will create the Stream Analytics job using the [classic Azure Portal](https://manage.windowsazure.com) since the _Power BI_ sink for Stream Analytics output is not available in the new Azure Portal yet.